dfoister/dfoister/README.md

-- 👋 Hi, I’m Dev!
+- Hi, I’m Dev!
-- 👀 At the moment I'm creating my dissertation for my penultimate year @ Newcastle University, studying Computer Science.
+- At the moment I'm completing my final year @ Newcastle University, studying Computer Science.
-- 🌱 I’m currently learning Genetic Algorithms and Physics Simulation as a part of the dissertation.
+- I’m currently learning C#/.NET and different problem-solving algorithms to solve Connect 4.
+- Looking for a graduate software engineering role in London for later this year.
-- 📫 You can reach me by email: devonfoister@gmail.com
+- You can reach me by email or mobile: devonfoister@gmail.com / +447484648046

 <!---
 dfoister/dfoister is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.